ARTICLE

 "Knowing how to play" requires flexibility, a deep understanding of the different expressions or correspondences of a sound, of a color...
 And, of course, it also requires the ability to keep multiple perspectives at the same time.
 In this sense, the artist often used to wonder "What are we playing at?"

 Whether or not different rules are applied also depends on the type of creation the other participant develops.
 Those chords could represent a dissonance for the own creation, so sweeping them away in the manner of the classic chess isn't always appropriate here, since doing so absorbs their qualities...
-The goal when playing at panajedrez is far beyond prevailance, victory or defeat: what effects does incorporating some part of another's creation produce?
-What kind of elements are introduced when expanding the own space?
-It's a game of creations that meet each other, and as such, the spirits that move and combine pieces become a single spirit: one is not without two, and two are one.
+The goal when playing at panajedrez is far beyond prevailance, victory or defeat: what effects does incorporating some part of another creation produce?
+What kind of elements are added when expanding the own space?
+It's a game of two creations meeting each other and, as such, the spirits that move and combine the pieces become a single spirit: one is not without two, and two are one.

 index